Enquil/Project-1/README.md

 This page serves 2 purposes.
 It is the main welcome page as well as an introduction to the owner and artists working here.
-It contains a short bio as well as links to other work from the artists.
+It contains a short bio, as well as links to other work from the artists.

 ### Gallery